What is Greenville Early College?

-The Greenville Early College Program began in 2012 with 30 6th grade students.
-The program currently has 6th & 7th grade students for the 2013-2014 school year and will add an additional grade level each year through 12th grade.
-Specific criteria such as test scores, feeder home-based schools and first generation college goers are some of the criteria for selection into the program.
-Eligible students will be contacted each year in late January/early February.
+Greenville Early College will eventually be a 6th-12th grade program within Greenville County Schools.
+For the 2015-2016 school year we will serve approximately 140 students in grades 6 - 9, with priority given to targeted students who feed into the Carolina High School and feeder schools.
+Every year we will add a new 6th grade class.
+Eligible students will be contacted each year in February.
 The Early College Program is housed at the University Center of Greenville.
-The program is a partnership between Greenville County Schools, Clemson University, Furman University, the University Center, and USC Upstate to introduce and provide college experiences, academic assistance, and acceleration for students.
+GEC is a partnership between Greenville County Schools, Clemson University, Furman University, the University Center, and USC Upstate to introduce and provide college experiences, academic assistance, and acceleration for students.

-University partners will host a “College Connection” that allows students to visit a college campus twice each semester while providing enrichment and academic activities on campus.
+University partners will host a “College Connection” that allows students to visit a college campus each semester while providing enrichment and academic activities on campus.
 In grades 6-8, the primary focus will be literacy, mathematics, and critical thinking skills, with the opportunity to enroll in dual credit classes once in high school.
-The instructional framework covers skills that address the global achievement gap: 1.
+The instructional framework covers skills that address the global achievement gap incorporating the following areas with 21st century skills: 1.
 Critical Thinking and Problem Solving; 2.
 Collaboration; 3.
 Effective Oral and Written Communication; 4.
 Accessing and Analyzing Information.
+In grades 9-12, students are completing the necessary Carnegie Units to graduate from high school with a state high school diploma.
+Students who are academically ready will be given the option to take college courses starting in their junior year of high school.

-The program has received significant support and investment from partners such as Michelin North America, The Community Foundation of Greenville, The Hollingsworth Foundation, The Jolley Foundation, and the Symmes Foundation.
+The program has received significant support and investment from partners such as Michelin North America, The Community Foundation of Greenville, The Hollingsworth Foundation, The Jolley Foundation, United Way of Greenville and the Symmes Foundation.

 Why attend Greenville Early College?